Battery-Intelligence-Lab/galv/docs/AdministrationGuide.md

 There are two types of users in galvanalyser:
 1. The first are standard user accounts, that are used for authentication on the frontend, and the REST API.
-2. The second are harvester user accounts.
+2. The second is the harvester user account.
 Ordinarily, there is only one harvester user account, and the username and password for this account is set in the `.env` file in the server.
 This account is a postgres account on the database, and the harvesters use this account to upload data directly to the database.

 ## Creating users